gregstachowski/convolve/README.md

 psfx.c: point-spread function (PSF) generator for 1D convolution
 ----------------------------------------------------------------

-Originally "gauss()" was part of convolve.c, the convolution routine from read5.
-Here made into a generic 1D PSF code for general use, for example in line broadening of spectra.
+A generic 1D PSF code for general use, for example in line broadening of spectra.

 Copyright (c) G.S.Stachowski 1999-2003